keeporsweep/keeporsweep-twitter/README.md

 - [ ] Currently it runs through tweets only once, picking random ones along the way.
 A lot of tweets are skipped that way.
 (Roughly only 1 in 100 is picked, as one API call is 200 Tweets and we choose randomly, and then use the position as new max_id.)
 People are prompted to refresh at the end, but maybe we can do this more elegantly if needed.
 - [ ] For simplicity, consider to have clicking anywhere on the embedded tweet open it in a new tab (not only the date).
 - [ ] Possibly implement showing favorited Tweets too, with `favorites/list` and `favorites/destroy`.
 Needs additional indicator then.
+- [ ] Could also display people you are following, to unfollow.
+However it’s a level above (kind of a "collection" and not a single element) and thus there’s less context there.